HILLBILLY ENDURANCE RUN CREW - VIRTUAL RUNS & LEADERBOARDS

 |TOP 5 WEEKLY DISTANCE||TOP 5 WEEKLY ELEVATION|

 We will again be picking an Epic Run of the Year and sending out a prize pack.
-We will pick the winner from our weekly winners, so if you want to be in with a chance make sure you tag @hillbillyendurance in an Instagram or Facebook post of your run.
-You don’t need to put all the run details in your post, but we do need to be able to find it on Strava so we can check it out and pick a winner!
+We will pick the winner from our weekly winners so make sure you let us know about your runs!

 |HILLBILLY ENDURANCE RUN CREW ALL TIME RECORDS|